Gman-Superfly/AKIRA/architecture_theoretical/THE_SEVEN_PLUS_ONE_ARCHITECTURE.md

 │  SPECTRAL BANDS (7):                                                    │
 │  ───────────────────                                                    │
 │  Each spectral band gets d/8 = 64 dimensions.                        │
-│  Wait — that's only 7 × 64 = 448 dimensions for spectral.           │
+│  Wait, that is only 7 × 64 = 448 dimensions for spectral.           │
 │                                                                         │
 │  TEMPORAL BAND (1):                                                     │
 │  ──────────────────                                                     │